-The current members of the co-op are Johno (Chair), Damien (Secretary) Jez (Treasurer), Iain, Paul, Gaz, Dan, Michelle, Craig and our youngest member Elmo.
+The current members of the co-op are Dan (Chair), Craig (Secretary) Jez (Treasurer), Joe, Johno, Michelle, Rowan and our youngest member Elmo.

 Rockdove Rising aims to grow as a housing co-operative, to increase our membership, to manage more flats, and to promote creation of more housing co-ops on the Redbricks.
 We believe that social change can manifest in our daily lives; Through mutual cooperation and positive community impact we aim to combat gentrification and create a better community.